Eventually and asymptotically positive semigroups on Banach lattices: Asymptotically positive semigroups

 so that $\sigma_{\per}(A) = \{0\}$, where $0$ is a simple pole of the resolvent.
 Thus, all assumptions of Theorem~\ref{thm:semigroups-asymptotic} are fulfilled, but assertions (i) and (iv) are not equivalent.

-(c) The assumption that the peripheral spectrum be isolated cannot be omitted in Theorem~\ref{thm:semigroups-asymptotic}.
+(c) The assumption in Theorem~\ref{thm:semigroups-asymptotic} that the peripheral spectrum consist of finitely many poles of the resolvent cannot simply be omitted.
 Indeed, let $B$ and $Q$ be as in (b), but this time, define $A_n = B - \frac{1}{n}Q$.
 As above, denote by $A$ the matrix multiplication operator with symbol $(A_n)$ on $E = l^2(\bbN;\bbC^3)$.
-Then $A$ generates a bounded $C_0$-semigroup which is easily seen to be asymptotically eventually positive (though not uniformly asymptotically positive).
+Then $A$ generates a bounded $C_0$-semigroup which is easily seen to be individually asymptotically positive (though not uniformly asymptotically positive).
 However, $\sigma(A) = \{0,\pm i\} \cup \{\pm i-1/n\colon n \in \bbN\}$, so $\spb(A) = 0$ is not a dominant spectral value. \end{examples}

 \begin{remark} In Example~\ref{examples:semigroups-asymptotic}(b) the semigroup $(e^{tA})_{t \ge 0}$ is not uniformly asymptotically positive.
 However, according to Theorem~\ref{thm:semigroups-asymptotic} the spectral projection $P$ associated with $0$ is positive.
 Because the assumptions of Theorem~\ref{thm:resolvents-asymptotic} are fulfilled the \emph{resolvent} $R(\phdot,A)$ is uniformly asymptotically positive at $\spb(A)$.
 In particular, the resolvent of a generator can be uniformly asymptotically positive at $\spb(A)$ even if the semigroup is only individually asymptotically positive. \end{remark}